IAMAl/Bumblebee/README.md

 ## Hierarchical Tiled Computation with Ring-Buffer

 We take idea of FlashAttention.
 FlashAttention takes tiling before softmax operation in attention.
-The the tensor is chunked to several blocks that can be fed into tile processsing.
+The tensor is chunked to several blocks that can be fed into tile processsing.
 They use it for approximating the attention.
 In stead, we use the idea for skipping unnecessary processings for tile-level in future vocablary in decoder.

 Proposal attention also takes similar system, and works with a ring-buffer that is placed between output to input of decoder, a feedback path.
 The output ring-bufffer can be accessed with sequential manner in linear address space of memory, and the masking pattern is very simple, thus the reading from the ring-buffer is also simple as an incremental read-length.